44xtc44/autorun-openMVS-on-Windows/README.md

 Windows PowerShell script for auto process all stages of openMVS in one shot

-1.) select the <scene>.mvs (the output of the point cloud program) 2.) open thh folder with the openMVS binaries (.exe) files
+1.) select the <scene>.mvs (the output of the point cloud program) 2.) open the folder with the openMVS binaries (.exe) files

 works good with Regard3d, use -> export to folder open openMVS for windows binaries are found in the windows sample on github